fox-it/dissect-docs/docs/source/tools/acquire.rst

 ``acquire`` gathers artifacts based on modules.
 These modules contain paths or globs that ``acquire`` attempts to gather from a filesystem.
-``acquire`` can execute multiple modules at once, where a collection of them are combined into a profile.
+``acquire`` can execute multiple modules at once.
+Instead of specifying modules manually, it's possible to use a predefined collection known as a profile.
 These profiles (used with ``--profile``) are  ``full``, ``default``, ``minimal`` and ``none``.
 Depending on the detected operating system, ``acquire`` collects different artifacts.